jsdf/applescript-raytracer/README.md

 ![rendered output of raytracer](render.jpg)

-this render took about 37 minutes
+this render took about 1 hour parallelized across 8 cpu cores

 to run it yourself: